 This is one of two films that sought to exploit the phenomenon.
 Charlie Charlie should not be confused with the identically-titled but better-budgeted, subsequently released Charlie Charlie (2017) also about a bunch of teenagers being killed by a demonic force.
 This may well be why this Charlie Charlie was retitled Ouija 3: The Charlie Charlie Challenge in some releases in an attempt to make us think that it is a sequel to Blumhouse’s series of films Ouija (2014) and Ouija: Origin of Evil (2016).
 Even more confusingly, producer Israel Luna has released his own series of films with The Ouija Experiment (2013) and The Ouija Experiment 2: Theatre of Death (2017), although this is unrelated to either of those.

 Charlie Charlie ends up being the lamest possible spinning out of what is already a thin idea.
-The setting is supposedly a Halloween haunted house – we have had several films set around such as a venue before with The Funhouse (1981), 6 Degrees of Hell (2012), The Bates Haunting (2012) and The Houses October Built (2014).
+The setting is supposedly a Halloween haunted house – we have had several films set around such as a venue before with The Funhouse (1981), 6 Degrees of Hell (2012), The Bates Haunting (2012), The Houses October Built (2014), Hell Fest (2018) and Haunt (2019).
 However, the film has made minimal effort to dress the sets up with any atmosphere.
 A bunch of unlikeable twentysomething characters wander around but the film fails to deliver anything scary.
 The manifestations we get – a man dressed like a horrendous caricature of a Mexican, which heads into some very dubious racial territory, and a fat possessed clown – are feeble.
 What seems even less threatening is the fact that the main menace seems to be nothing more than a few wisps of green mist.

 One of the worst aspects of the film is the performance from co-writer, co-producer and special effects supervisor Tom Zembrod who plays the director of the House of Horrors and gives a bizarrely over-the-top performance that is fascinating to watch in its awfulness.